 The objectives of the BSEE program are to prepare graduates who will be successful in their chosen career paths.
 Electrical Engineering graduates are expected to attain careers in which they:

-- adhere to a high standard of ethics and contribute to an inclusive environment while leveraging their engineering judgment in their professional practice.
+adhere to a high standard of ethics and contribute to an inclusive environment while leveraging their engineering judgment in their professional practice; and

 The objectives of the MSEE program are to prepare graduates who will be successful in their chosen career paths.
 Specifically, within a few years of graduation, Electrical Engineering graduates are expected to: